 The binding activity of the antibodies and the activity of the enzyme used are temperature-dependent.
 It is therefore recommended using a thermostat in all three incubation steps.
 The higher the room temperature (+18°C to +25°C) during the incubation steps, the greater will be the extinction values.
 Corresponding variations apply also to the incubation times.
 However, the calibrator is subject to the same influences, with the result that such variations will be largely compensated in the calculation of the result.

-Antigens: The microplate wells were separately coated with the following antigens:
+Antigens: The microplate wells were coated with an antigen pool consisting of the following antigens: